epfl-lara/stainless/core/src/sphinx/neon.rst

     }
   }.holds

-With these hints, Leon is able to verify the proof.
-Again, we could shorten the proof by omitting inequalities that Leon can infer directly, albeit at the expense of readability.
+With these hints, Stainless is able to verify the proof.
+Again, we could shorten the proof by omitting inequalities that Stainless can infer directly, albeit at the expense of readability.

 .. code-block:: scala